adobe/log-parser/README.md

 You will need to give names to the headers, and provide a map that extracts the values.

+##### Assisting Exports
+One of the added values of writing your own log data is the possibility of using non-String objects, and perform additional operations on the data.
+This has the drawback that we can have odd behaviors when exporting the logs data.
+For this we, y default, transforml all data in an entry to a map of Strings.

+In some cases the default String transformation may not be to your liking.
+In this case you will have to override the method `Map<String, String> fetchValueMapPrintable()`.
+To do this the method needs to call perform your own transformation to the results of the `fetchValueMap()` method.

 ## Code Structure
 Below is a diagram representing the class structure: